 - Death benefits.
-Not a nice thought, but comforting to know that a lump sum of money could be paid to your loved ones if you die before claiming your pension. - You get award-winning support and guidance, plus 2 newsletters a year, packed with information to keep you up to date with the Scheme, general pension law, and tips to help you achieve the retirement outcome you hope for. - Your dedicated member website, which gives you access to your myRPS online account, has everything you need to know in one place and pension planning tools to help you enjoy a great retirement.
+Not a nice thought, but comforting to know that a lump sum of money could be paid to your loved ones if you die before claiming your pension.
+Your dependants may also be eligible for benefits if you die.
+Find out more in your Member Guide in your myFund account. - You get award-winning support and guidance, plus 3 newsletters a year, packed with information to keep you up to date with the Fund, general pension law, and tips to help you achieve the retirement outcome you hope for. - Your dedicated member website, which gives you access to your myFund online account, has everything you need to know in one place and includes tools to help you enjoy a great retirement.